 - and childminders.

-Our Choosing childcare booklet has information and advice on how to find, choose and pay for childcare.
+Our Choosing childcare booklet has information and advice on how to find and pay for childcare.
 You might also like to have a look at our At my childminder's photobook for real life snapshots of how children in the care of a childminder might spend their time.

-Can I move my free hours to a new childcare provider once a new term has started?
+Can I move my funded hours to a new childcare provider once a new term has started?

-You can only move the funding for the free hours to a new childcare provider if:
+You can only move the funded hours to a new childcare provider if: